Practice Direction on Remote Hearings

 - Do you solemnly promise you will not look at documents, notes, electronic devices or other materials unless asked to by me or by counsel?

-If the witness requests a support person to be present while they testify, this should be communicated to the panel and the panel will give the support person instructions and directions as necessary.
+If the witness requests a support person to be present while they testify, this should be communicated to the Tribunal and the chair will give the support person instructions and directions as necessary.
 Support persons must not participate in the proceedings or speak to the witness about their evidence.
+The Tribunal’s Witness Guide provides information for witnesses in Tribunal proceedings.